ActiveCampaign vs Drip for Ecommerce 2026: Which One Actually Delivers?

 Mobile App

-Fun fact: neither platform has a mobile app you'd actually want to run campaigns from.
-ActiveCampaign has an app for CRM pipeline management, which is useful for the B2B use case but not much else.
+Real talk: neither platform has a mobile app you'd actually want to run campaigns from.
+ActiveCampaign has an app for managing your CRM pipeline, which works for B2B but not much else.
 Drip has no dedicated mobile app as of early 2026.

-For monitoring campaign metrics on your phone, both offer mobile-responsive web dashboards.
-It works, but it's not elegant.
-Honestly, I think the whole industry is behind on mobile — this isn't unique to either platform.
+For checking campaign metrics on your phone, both offer mobile-responsive web dashboards that get the job done.
+It's not elegant, but it works.
+Honestly, the whole industry is behind on mobile — this isn't unique to either tool.

 Security & Compliance

-Both platforms are GDPR-compliant, offer double opt-in, suppression list management, and standard data export capabilities.
-ActiveCampaign offers SOC 2 Type II certification at the Enterprise tier, which matters if you're operating in regulated industries or have enterprise procurement requirements.
+Both are GDPR-compliant, support double opt-in, offer suppression list management, and let you export data.
+ActiveCampaign has SOC 2 Type II certification at the Enterprise tier, which matters if you're in regulated industries or dealing with enterprise buyers.

-Drip is GDPR and CCPA compliant and handles the fundamentals well.
-They don't advertise SOC 2 certification, which isn't a problem for most ecommerce operators but could matter in specific contexts — particularly if you're selling in healthcare-adjacent categories or dealing with enterprise retail buyers.
+Drip handles GDPR and CCPA compliance and covers the basics well.
+They don't advertise SOC 2 certification, which isn't an issue for most ecommerce operators but could matter in specific industries — particularly healthcare-adjacent categories or enterprise retail.

 Pros and Cons